sara-nl/clouddocs/UvA-20180131/index.markdown

 ## <a name="general"></a>General Information

 SURFsara has been operating the HPC Cloud as an Infrastructure as a Service (`IaaS`) for several years.
-The HPC Cloud service offers its users access to fast computing nodes and high-performant big storage volumes through a powerful graphical user interface.
-The underlying infrastructure cloud cluster [Oort](https://en.wikipedia.org/wiki/Oort_cloud) is managed by [OpenNebula](http://opennebula.org/) cloud computing platform.
+The HPC Cloud service offers users access to fast computing nodes and high-performant big storage volumes through a powerful graphical user interface.
+The underlying cluster [Oort](https://en.wikipedia.org/wiki/Oort_cloud) is managed by the [OpenNebula](http://opennebula.org/) cloud management software.

 [This workshop](http://hpc.uva.nl/Workshops/article/110/8-HPC-Cloud) aims to introduce the participants to the HPC Cloud, by providing a set of lectures and hands-on examples to be run on the _Oort_ infrastructure.
 The session is part of the [UvA HPC Course](http://hpc.uva.nl/Workshops/) which covers various topics related to HPC and Big Data.

 >**Agenda:**
 >
->3rd July 2017, UvA, [Science Park 904](https://www.uva.nl/en/about-the-uva/the-uva-in-amsterdam/locations/locations/locations/content/folder/sciencepark/science-park.html), Room: C1.112
+>3rd July 2017, UvA, [Science Park 904](https://www.uva.nl/en/about-the-uva/the-uva-in-amsterdam/locations/locations/locations/content/folder/sciencepark/science-park.html), Room: G3.02
 >
 > * 10:00 Welcome & coffee
 > * 10:05 Presentation and Demo: HPC Cloud at SURFsara (Markus van Dijk)